An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Methods

-To further extend this ensemble approach, the \textit{XGBoost} algorithm~\cite{chen2016xgboost} implements gradient boosting, sequentially constructing trees where \textit{each new tree focuses on correcting the residual errors of its predecessors}.
-By optimizing a differentiable loss function with added regularization, XGBoost captures complex feature interactions while curtailing overfitting.
-We used XGBoost as a representative of gradient boosting methods; alternatives such as LightGBM~\cite{ke2017lightgbm} or CatBoost~\cite{prokhorenkova2018catboost} primarily introduce engineering optimizations (e.g., histogram-based growth, leaf-wise splits, categorical handling), but comparative studies indicate that their robustness and scalability are broadly comparable to XGBoost~\cite{grinsztajn2022tree}.
-As the aim of this work is to evaluate the behavior of model \textit{families} under class imbalance and scaling, rather than to exhaustively benchmark every implementation, including additional boosting variants would add redundancy without altering the family-level outcomes.
+We further incorporated the \textit{XGBoost} algorithm~\cite{chen2016xgboost}, a widely used implementation of gradient boosting.
+In this framework, trees are added sequentially, with each new tree trained to correct the residual errors of the current ensemble.
+By optimizing a regularized objective function, XGBoost can capture complex feature interactions while controlling overfitting.
+We used XGBoost as a representative of gradient boosting methods; related implementations such as LightGBM~\cite{ke2017lightgbm} and CatBoost~\cite{prokhorenkova2018catboost} introduce algorithmic and engineering refinements, but prior comparative studies suggest broadly similar performance characteristics at the level of model families~\cite{grinsztajn2022tree}.
+As the focus of this work is on comparative behavior across model classes rather than exhaustive benchmarking of individual implementations, we limit our evaluation to a single representative boosting framework.

-Together, these classical methods establish a strong basis for predictive modeling in tabular clinical data.
-With this foundation in place, we next turned to SOTA DL architectures for structured data, allowing a more comprehensive assessment of how model complexity, attention mechanisms, and representation learning shape predictive performance, robustness, and scalability under class imbalance.
+Together, these models provide a set of established candidates for tabular prediction tasks.
+Their inclusion enables a structured comparison with more recent deep learning and foundation-based approaches, with particular attention to how different model families behave under varying degrees of class imbalance and dataset scale.